1set/starlet/README.md

 > Enhancing your Starlark scripting experience with powerful extensions and enriched wrappers.
 Start your Starlark journey with Starlet, where simplicity meets functionality.

-Starlet is a Go wrapper for the official [*Starlark in Go*](https://github.com/google/starlark-go) project, designed to enhance the Starlark scripting experience with powerful extensions and enriched wrappers, and provide a more user-friendly and powerful interface for embedding Starlark scripting in your Go applications.
+Starlet is yet another Go wrapper for the official [*Starlark in Go*](https://github.com/google/starlark-go) project, designed to enhance the Starlark scripting experience with powerful extensions and enriched wrappers, and provide a more user-friendly and powerful interface for embedding Starlark scripting in your Go applications.

 Inspired by the [*Starlight*](https://github.com/starlight-go/starlight) and [*Starlib*](https://github.com/qri-io/starlib) projects, Starlet focuses on three main objectives: providing an easier-to-use **Go wrapper** for Starlark, offering seamless **data conversion** between Go and Starlark, and supplying a set of **useful libraries** for Starlark.